 All the talk at Michigan International Speedway about high speeds and the hoopla over passing the 200-mph barrier prompts me to offer this caveat: Take the speeds you hear with a grain of salt because the average lap speeds are estimates, not measurements.

 The quantity being measured is time.
 The speeds you see in NASCAR timing and scoring are obtained from the classic equation:

-If you assume that the distance traveled in the straights isn’t going to vary too much with your position, this is probably pretty accurate.
-Michigan is a pretty wide track, too.
+If you assume that the distance traveled in the straights doesn’t vary much with your position, this is probably pretty accurate.

 The conclusion: it’s nice to deal with round numbers like 200 mph, but all of the hoopla about passing some magic mark is just silly.
 The number gets attention and sounds impressive, but it’s not real.
 Trust in the lap times.